Trade/other name(s): Zometa, Reclast, zoledronate

 How is this drug taken or given?

 Zoledronic acid is given as an injection into a vein (intravenous, or IV) over 15 minutes or more.
 The usual dose is 4 milligrams (mg), although the dose may need to be lower in people with kidney problems.
 The timing will depend on the reason you are getting the drug.
-When zoledronic acid is used to treat high blood calcium levels it is often given as a one-time dose.
+When zoledronic acid is used to treat high blood calcium levels, a dose is given that can be repeated a week later.
 To help treat tumors in the bones, it is often given once every 3 to 4 weeks.
+To treat weak bones (osteoporosis), it is given once a year.

 You will likely be given IV fluids and/or advised to drink plenty of fluids while getting this drug to keep you hydrated and reduce the chance of kidney damage.
-Your doctor may also recommend that you take a multi-vitamin (with vitamin D) and a calcium supplement each day.
+If you are not being given this drug to lower calcium levels, your doctor may also recommend that you take a supplement containing calcium and vitamin D each day.

 Your doctor may delay or even stop this drug if your kidney function tests are abnormal (see “Precautions”).

-This drug may affect your kidney function.
-Your doctor will do blood tests to watch your kidneys closely while you’re being treated.
-You may need to delay or stop treatment if these tests become abnormal.
+This drug can damage your kidneys.
+The risk of severe kidney damage is higher if you already have kidney problems.
+Your doctor will do blood tests before you start this drug to be sure giving you this drug is safe.
+These tests will be done again before each dose, as the dose of the drug may need to be lowered or the drug stopped if these tests become abnormal.
+The risk of kidney damage is also higher if you are dehydrated.
+Your doctor may give you fluids into the vein (IV) to correct dehydration before you start this drug.
 Your doctor may also recommend that you get plenty of fluids while getting this drug to reduce the chance of kidney damage.
 Tell your doctor or nurse right away if you notice blood in the urine, lowered urine output, increased thirst, nausea, or vomiting.

 In rare cases, this drug can damage the bones in the jaw, a condition called osteonecrosis of the jaw (ONJ).
 Most cases have been in people who had recent dental procedures such as having a tooth pulled while taking the drug.
 Your doctor may recommend that you get a thorough dental exam before you start taking this drug.
 Talk with your dentist about the best ways to prevent problems while on this drug.
 While you are getting treatment, check with your doctor before having any dental work done.
 Tell your doctor if you notice loose teeth, swollen gums, or pain or numbness in your jaw.